ZeroPathAI/zeropath-vscode-plugin/README.md

 - Quick access to all ZeroPath features without leaving VS Code

 ## Installation

+> **⚠️ Alpha Version Warning**
+> This is an alpha release intended for early adopters and testing.
+Features may change, and stability is not guaranteed.

 1. Open VS Code
 2. Go to Extensions (Ctrl+Shift+X / Cmd+Shift+X)